 Teal moved to Keowee Key as the executive sous chef and learned the operations side of the culinary world.
 He cultivated his knowledge of the business of fine dining at the country club for three years and then made the decision to move back to Greenville to be with family in early 2015.

-After arriving back to Greenville, Teal returned to the Table 301 restaurant group and joined Table 301 Catering as Chef de Cuisine.
-Teal also oversees menu development for the Table 301 Catering café space known as Table 301 Catering & Kitchen.
+After arriving back to Greenville, Teal returned to the Table 301 restaurant group and joined Table 301 Catering as Chef de Cuisine where he oversaw menu development for the Table 301 Catering café space known as Table 301 Catering & Kitchen.
+In July 2019, Greg shifted his culinary focus to Avenue, a private rooftop event space in downtown Greenville, where Table 301 Catering is the exclusive caterer.

 In his spare time, Teal loves to cook his Smoked Gouda Mac ‘n Cheese for family and friends and investigate new cuisines.
 He also enjoys thrill seeking—from skydiving to rattlesnake rodeos, he’s never one to pass up an adventure.